Joyful Noise (film): Plot

-After the untimely death of a small-town church choir director Bernard Sparrow, (Kris Kristofferson) in Pacashau, Georgia, Vi Rose Hill (Queen Latifah), a practical mother raising two teenagers alone, takes control of the choir using the traditional Gospel style that their Pastor Dale (Courtney B. Vance) approves of.
+After the death of a small-town church choir director Bernard Sparrow (Kris Kristofferson) in Pacashau, Georgia, Vi Rose Hill (Queen Latifah), a practical mother raising two teenagers alone, takes control of the choir using the traditional Gospel style that their Pastor Dale (Courtney B. Vance) approves of.
 However, the director's widow, G. G. Sparrow (Dolly Parton), the main benefactor to the church, believes she should have been given the position.
 As in previous years, the choir reaches the regional finals of the national amateur "Joyful Noise" competition, only to be disappointed when a rival choir beats them.
 Tough times in the town have led to budget problems that threaten to close down the choir, at a time when the town needs the choir's inspiring music more than ever.

 Vi Rose has a son, Walter (Dexter Darden), who has Asperger syndrome, and a talented, beautiful and independent daughter, Olivia (Keke Palmer), who detests being under her mother's household rules.
 G. G. has recently begun caring for her rebellious, drifter grandson, Randy (Jeremy Jordan).
 A romance blossoms between Olivia and Randy, which is strongly opposed by Vi Rose.
 Olivia also has a rival suitor, Manny (Paul Woolfolk).
 At Randy's urging, G. G., Olivia and most of the choir come to believe that some more contemporary arrangements (prepared by Randy) would be more successful for the choir.
 It also turns out that the choir has a chance at the national finals of the competition when the rival choir is found to have cheated by hiring professionals.
 But the pastor says that the church will not sponsor the choir unless they continue to use their reverent, traditional style.

+Vi Rose's husband, Marcus (Jesse L. Martin), enlisted in the army after having trouble finding work at home, but his prolonged absence has saddened his family and causes additional tension between Vi Rose and Olivia.
+When Randy takes Olivia to visit Marcus (as Vi Rose hasn't, despite multiple opportunities to do so as they only live about an hour or so from where he's stationed), Marcus confesses he ran out on them under the guise of serving his country and providing for his family.
+But Olivia lovingly stands by him, wanting to live with him and encouragingly tells him about the letters allegedly written from him, only for them to realize Vi Rose wrote them pretending to be Marcus to hide the fact their family is now officially separated.